metno/pyaerocom/docs/_build/html/_sources/05_intro_time_handling.rst.txt

 .. parsed-literal::

-    73.2 µs ± 16.4 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
+    61.5 µs ± 1.08 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)

 How Pyaerocom does it
 ^^^^^^^^^^^^^^^^^^^^^

-Actually, due to this significant increase in performance for standard calendars (compared to the methods used in netCDF4), the above method was implemented in the pyaerocom package (`see here <aerocom.met.no/pyaerocom/api.html#pyaerocom.helpers.cftime_to_datetime64>`__).
+Due to this significant increase in performance for standard calendars (compared to the methods used in netCDF4), the above method was implemented in the pyaerocom package (`see here <aerocom.met.no/pyaerocom/api.html#pyaerocom.helpers.cftime_to_datetime64>`__).

 .. code:: ipython3